5 Common Beginner Mistakes

 2. Take their eyes off the ball

-This is one of the quickest fixes with a little practice.
+This is probably the most common beginner mistakes, but one of the quickest fixes with a little practice.
 Watching the ball seems simple, but it's surprisingly harder than you would think.
 Often the urge to look at your opponent or space pulls your eyes up and away from the ball.
 The result is a mishit, a full whiff or lifting the ball out the back as you pull your head up.

 Tip: Practice rallying by yourself on a wall to get used to watching the ball.
 That way you have no distractions in front of you.
 Once you have got into the habit you can try with an opponent on the other side to see if you can maintain your focus.